pombredanne/omg-monitor/README.md

 ## Output

 The calculated anomaly score for each input (plus some information) is stored in a [Redis] server.
-The data stored in Redis are lists of strings of the form `"time,status,actual,predicted,anomaly"` with keys of the form `"results:[CHECK_ID]"`.
+The data stored in Redis are lists of strings of the form `"time,status,actual,predicted,anomaly,likelihood"` with keys of the form `"results:[CHECK_ID]"`.

 ## API